Skip to content

 Find out more information about the survey.

-At King’s College Hospital NHS Foundation Trust, we believe in providing the highest quality maternity care for you and your baby.
-The NHS has launched the 2024 Maternity Survey on experiences of using maternity services.
-If you gave birth in February 2024, you may be invited to give feedback on the quality of care and support you received during your pregnancy, labour and birth, and after birth.
+If you give birth in 2026, you may be invited to give feedback on the quality of care and support you received during your pregnancy, labour and birth, and after you and your baby went home.

 If you are invited to take part, you will receive a letter with information on how to complete the survey online or on your phone.
 If you prefer to complete the survey on paper, a paper questionnaire will be sent in a later mailing.
+You will also receive information on how to complete the survey in a different language, or a different format (for example, Braille, Easy read, Large print).

 Participation will not affect your care in any way.
 The survey is confidential, and your responses will not be shared with our staff.